MacDill Air Force Base: Role and operations

 KC-135 Stratotanker of the 6 AMW with the Tampa Skyline and Gasparilla ship in the background.

-The 6 ARW also has a collocated Air Force Reserve "Associate" wing at MacDill, the 927th Air Refueling Wing (927 ARW) of the Air Force Reserve Command (AFRC).
+The 6 ARW has a collocated Air Force Reserve "Associate" wing at MacDill, the 927th Air Refueling Wing (927 ARW) of the Air Force Reserve Command (AFRC).
 The 6 ARW and the 927 ARW operate and share the same assigned KC-135R Stratotanker aircraft.

 The 6 AMW's 3,000-person force organized into four groups, in addition to the wing commander's immediate staff.

-Approximately 15,000 people work at MacDill Air Force Base, with a significant number of military personnel and their families living on base in military housing, while remaining service-members and military families live off base in the Tampa Bay area.
+Approximately 15,000 people work at MacDill Air Force Base.
+A significant number of military personnel and their families live on base in military housing.
+Remaining service-members and military families live off base in the Tampa Bay area.
 MacDill AFB is a significant contributor to Tampa's economy and the city is very supportive of the military community.
 In 2001 and 2003, the Tampa Bay area was awarded the Abilene Trophy, which annually honors the most supportive Air Force city in Air Mobility Command.

-The base has a large visitor lodging facility known as the MacDill Inn, a DECA commissary, an AAFES base exchange, and numerous Morale, Welfare and Recreation (MWR) activities such as the Surf's Edge all ranks club, a base swimming pool, movie theater, marina, the Raccoon Creek Family Camp for recreational vehicles, the SeaScapes Beach House and the Bay Palms Golf Course.
+The base has a large visitor lodging facility known as the MacDill Inn, a DECA commissary, an AAFES base exchange, and numerous Morale, Welfare and Recreation (MWR) activities, such as the Surf's Edge all ranks club, a base swimming pool, a movie theater, marina, the Raccoon Creek Family Camp for recreational vehicles, the SeaScapes Beach House and the Bay Palms Golf Course.

 In June 2024, Reuters reported that a secret propaganda campaign to disparage the Chinese COVID-19 vaccine in the developing world was conducted from MacDill AFB using fake social media accounts.

 In December 2021, the Air Force announced that the 6th Air Refueling Wing would re-equip with 24 of the new Boeing KC-46 Pegasus aerial refueling aircraft in the coming years.